anotherstarburst/scala-lang/documentation/overviews/typeclasses.md

 ---

+## Typeclass in brief

+Typeclasses are not a language feature; they are a pattern.
+The pattern is useful for adding functionality to classes without modification.
+For example, we can add the ability to serialize classes without adding a serialize method to the class.

-(disclaimer: the name "typeclass" does not make sense.
+*disclaimer: the name "typeclass" does not make sense.
 It is a historic name, not an intuitive one.
-Do not try to make sense of it.)
+Do not try to make sense of it.*

-Typeclasses are not a language feature; they are a pattern.
-The pattern is useful for providing functionality to classes without changing those classes.
-For instance, we can add the ability to serialize classes without adding a serialize method to the class.
-This is great for
-separation of concerns.
-And it lets us add abilities for built-in classes and classes other people wrote.
+## Why do we have Typeclasses?

+Typeclasses let us add functionlity to classes you didn't write, including built-ins.
+Typeclasses are also great for separation of concerns.

+## Example

 Pretend we have a custom serialization protocol called Crunch.
 We want to use this to transmit all kinds of things between our applications.
 We